petrosyanahit/Bayesian-Clicks-Prediction-MCMC-Poisson/README.md

-# Bayesian Clicks Prediction using MCMC and Poisson Distribution
+# Ad Clicks Prediction using MCMC and Poisson Distribution

 This project implements Bayesian inference to predict the number of ad clicks per day based on historical data.
 The prediction model assumes a Poisson distribution for the number of clicks, with a Gamma prior on the Poisson rate parameter.
 Various Bayesian methods are used to estimate the posterior distribution and calculate credible intervals.